 How much interest is charged and are there loan fees?

-- The Interest rate for Unsubsidized Direct Loans is a fixed 6.8% for 2012-2013 for undergraduates and graduate students.
+- The Interest rate for Unsubsidized Direct Loans is a variable fixed rate of 5.41% for graduate students loans in 2013-2014

 - The Direct Loan Program charges a nominal fee that is deducted from the loan proceeds of each disbursement.

 If you have subsidized loans, you wonít be charged any interest as long as you are enrolled at least half-time (6 credits undergraduate and 4 credits graduate) or during authorized periods of deferment.